 Disclaimer: The benefit amount for this award is approximate.
 It will be confirmed at the time of awarding and determined by the committee according to the terms of the award.

 Awarded to the 'most promising student' enrolled in the final year of the Doctor of Medicine (MD).

-The 2020 award is open to Doctor of Medicine students commencing their final-year of study in 2020.
+The 2023 award is open to Doctor of Medicine students completing their final year of study in 2023.

 The final recipient will be selected by the June Howqua Prize Committee.